jinweiliucu/jinweiliucu.github.io/_pages/about.md

 [02/2026] Congratulations to Kalab M. Kiros!
 He received the IBM Masters Fellowship award ($10,000) in 2026.
 Many thanks to IBM!

+[04/2025] Our project was supported by National Telecommunications and Information Association / Connecting Minority Communities Building Digital Pathways to Prosperity Grant 12-09-C13055 ($5.35M).
+Many thanks to NTIA!

 [08/2024] Our project was funded by NSF HBCU-UP program.
 Many thanks to NSF!

 [08/2024] Our project was funded by NSF RCN-UBE program.
 Many thanks to NSF!